This post is sponsored by Cuties Citrus.

 This project was also fun for our littlest guest too – Mr. Sawyer!

 The white chocolate hardened perfectly so that each Cutie bite had a crunchy half shell.
+You can allow them to set in the fridge for a faster time.
 Yum!

 White Chocolate Christmas Cuties